Port Hedland

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-Port Hedland's income levels are among the highest nationally according to Australian Taxation Office data aggregated by AreaSearch for the financial year 2022.
-The median income among taxpayers in Port Hedland is $99,772, with an average income of $120,388.
-This compares to figures for the rest of Western Australia, which are $57,323 and $71,163 respectively.
-Based on Wage Price Index growth of 11.61% from financial year 2022 to March 2025, estimated current median income is approximately $111,356, and average income is $134,365.
-The 2021 Census shows household, family, and personal incomes in Port Hedland rank highly nationally, between the 99th and 100th percentiles.
-Income distribution data indicates that 39.4% of residents (1,710 people) earn $4,000 or more weekly, differing from surrounding regions where the dominant bracket is $1,500 to $2,999 with 31.1%.
+Port Hedland's income level is among the top percentile nationally according to latest ATO data aggregated by AreaSearch for financial year 2022.
+Port Hedland's median income among taxpayers is $99,772 and average income stands at $120,388.
+These figures compare to Rest of WA's median income of $57,323 and average income of $71,163 respectively.
+Based on Wage Price Index growth of 14.2% since financial year 2022, current estimates would be approximately $113,940 (median) and $137,483 (average) as of September 2025.
+According to 2021 Census figures, household, family and personal incomes all rank highly in Port Hedland, between the 99th and 100th percentiles nationally.
+Distribution data shows that 39.4% of residents (1,734 people) are in the $4000+ bracket, differing from surrounding regions where the $1,500 - 2,999 bracket dominates with 31.1%.
 A significant 60.7% earn above $3,000 weekly.
-After housing costs, residents retain 93.5% of their income, reflecting strong purchasing power.
+After housing costs, residents retain 93.5% of income, reflecting strong purchasing power.
 The area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income